-Palred Online Technologies Private Limited (the 'Company') is a private company domiciled in India and incorporated under the provisions of the erstwhile Companies Act 1956.
+Palred Electronics Private Limited (formerly known as Palred Online Technologies Private Limited) (the 'Company') is a private company domiciled in India and incorporated under the provisions of the erstwhile Companies Act 1956.
 The Company is engaged in the business of trading in mobile and computer accessories and other electronic products.
-The Company is a subsidiary of Palred Technologies Limited ("Holding Company") whose equity shares are listed on National Stock Exchange and Bombay Stock Exchange in India.

-The Company have its registered office at H. No. 8-2-703/2/B, Plot No. 2, Road No. 12, Banjara Hills, Hyderabad, Telangana - 500 034.
+The Company has its registered office at H. No. 8-2-703/2/B, Plot No. 2, Road No. 12, Banjara Hills, Hyderabad, Telangana - 500 034.